What are K4Health Toolkits?

 To browse the content of this toolkit, use the navigation tabs above to view resources related to key program topics.
 Each tab includes a list of a number of high-quality resources selected by the Community-Based Family Planning Toolkit Working Group, further organized by sub-topic.
 Click on the title of the resource for more information about it, or click on the full-text link to get direct access to the full resource.

 We invite you to contribute to evolving and enhancing this toolkit.
-If you have developed or use quality resources that you think should be included in this toolkit, please use the discussion board to suggest them.
+If you have developed or use quality resources that you think should be included in this toolkit, please use the feedback form to suggest them.
 The toolkit collaborators will review and consider your suggestions.

-If you have comments about the toolkit, please Join the Discussion.
-This is your interactive discussion board where you can provide continuous feedback about the toolkit.
+If you have comments about the toolkit, please use the feedback form.
 Your feedback will help to ensure the toolkit remains up-to-date and is continually improved.
-The discussion board is also where you can exchange information with other toolkit users.
 For example, you can share ideas about how you have used the toolkit in your work so that others can learn from and adapt your experiences.